wdporter/acim/workbook/introduction/index.md

 ---

-8.&emsp;Some of the ideas the workbook presents you will find hard to believe, and others may seem to be quite startling.
+8. Some of the ideas the workbook presents you will find hard to believe, and others may seem to be quite startling.
 ²This does not matter.
 ³You are merely asked to apply the ideas as you are directed to do.
 ⁴You are not asked to judge them at all.